jharrington22/operator-workshop/README.md

 # operator-workshop

 This workshop will take you through creating a Kubernetes operator that will deploy an application and enure the version running is the one that matches our spec.
-Will will be able to configure the number of pods using a predefined container image available [here](https://quay.io/jharrington22).
+Will will be able to configure the number of pods using a predefined nginx container image.
 Our CRD will have 2 configurable fields, `replicas` and `appliactionVersion`.

 This operator will function the same way as a kubernetes [deployment]( https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) does we will be able to do the following;